Competition lawyers guiding businesses in Newcastle, the Hunter and Sydney through trade practices and consumer law.

-The Australian Consumer Law (ACL) and Competition and Consumer Act 2010 are Federal statutes that regulate competitive behaviour and a range of business-to-consumer and business-to-business transactions.
+As competition lawyers, we comply with The Australian Consumer Law (ACL) and Competition and Consumer Act 2010, the Federal statutes that regulate competitive behaviour and a range of business-to-consumer and business-to-business transactions.

 Australian competition and consumer laws apply nationally in all states and territories and to most Australian businesses.